Pareto Optimization with Robust Evaluation for Noisy Subset Selection: The Proposed PORE algorithm

 In this section, we propose a new method based on Pareto Optimization with Robust Evaluation for noisy subset selection, briefly called PORE, which assesses the quality of individuals using fewer evaluation resources than PONSS.

 PORE reformulates the original problem Eq.~(\ref{eq1}) as a bi-objective maximization problem:

 where The function $f_1$ is computed by a robust evaluation, which calculates the average value of the noisy function $F$ over all subsets of $S$ with $|S|-1$ elements.
-This method offers a more nuanced understanding of the stability and reliability of the current solution by analyzing the impact of minor changes on its performance.
+This method provides a more nuanced understanding of the stability and reliability of the current solution by quantifying the impact of minor structural perturbations on its performance.
 Consequently, this approach is more effective in identifying well-structured or robust solutions, namely those that are less susceptible to disturbances caused by noise.
 Similar ideas are also used in~\cite{hassidim2017submodular,hassidim2018optimization,huang2022efficient}.
 Similar to POSS and PONSS, PORE calculates the first objective $f_1(\bm{x})$ for solutions smaller than $2k$, aiming to have some possibility of generating a desired solution through a parent solution with size from $k+1$ to $2k-1$.

 After constructing the bi-objective problem in Eq.~(\ref{eq-bi-PORE}), PORE follows a process of multi-objective evolutionary algorithms to maximize the robust evaluation function and minimize the size of subset simultaneously, as shown in Algorithm~\ref{alg:PORE}.
 It still starts from the zero solution $\{0\}^n$ (line~1), and repeatedly improves the quality of solutions in the population $P$ (lines~2–13).
 In each iteration, it uniformly selects a parent solution $\bm{x}$ at random (line~3), and generates an offspring solution $\bm{x}'$ by bit-wise mutation (line~4).
 Then, the robust evaluation is used to evaluate $\bm{x}'$ (line~5).
 Like PONSS, PORE also uses $\theta$-domination to compare solutions.
 If no solution $\bm{z}\in P$ $\theta$-dominates the newly generated solution $\bm{x}'$, then the solutions that are weakly $\theta$-dominated by $\bm{x}'$ will be deleted from the population $P$ (lines 6--7).
 When the population contains more than $B$ individuals with size $|\bm{x}'|$, PORE will directly discard the individual with the lowest evaluation value $f_1$ (lines~9--11) without re-evaluation, which is different from PONSS.
 This is because the goodness of individuals is comparatively precise by robust evaluation.
 After running some iterations, the individual with the largest $f_1$ value in the population $P$ satisfying the cardinality constraint is returned (line~14).
 Note that the aim of PORE is to find a good solution of the original problem in Definition~\ref{def1}, rather than the Pareto front\footnote{A solution is Pareto optimal if no other solution dominates it.
 The collection of objective vectors of all Pareto optimal solutions is called the Pareto front.} of the reformulated bi-objective problem in Eq.~(\ref{eq-bi-PORE}).
 That is, the bi-objective reformulation is an intermediate process.